-Types and Forms of Apple Cider Vinegar for Dogs
+Other Benefits of Apple Cider Vinegar for Dogs

-Apple cider vinegar comes in different forms ranging from the standard liquid version to homemade topical sprays, wipes, and pill form.
+Apple cider vinegar comes in different forms, ranging from the standard liquid version to homemade topical sprays, wipes, and pill form.
 However, when using apple cider vinegar for dogs, the best forms are to use the liquid version or homemade sprays.
 Many of the human wipes and capsules may contain other ingredients that can be toxic to dogs, like xylitol.
 Also, the “mother” version has more beneficial properties than some of the capsules that do not contain the live enzymes.